hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 **Time Elapsed:** `1:15:00`.
 If so, then it's time for a break!

-If Time Permits: demonstrate this in the example domain by changing the following line in `StructuredConcurrencyRestaurant` and `MultiWaiterInvokeAllRestaurant`:
+If Time Permits: demonstrate this in the example domain.
+### Demo, Part 7

+*(tag `6-deep-dive-created-structured-concurrency-bar`)*

+* CREATE: `MultiWaiterInvokeAllRestaurant`
+* RUN: `MainRestaurant`
+* CHANGE: the following line in both `StructuredConcurrencyRestaurant` and `MultiWaiterInvokeAllRestaurant`:

 ```java
 var starter = scope.fork(() -> { throw new RuntimeException("sorry, no starters today"); });
 ```
+* SHOW: how StructuredConcurrencyRestaurant supports cancellation, whereas ExecutorService.invokeAll() doesn't.

 **creating a task hierarchy and limiting the scope of tasks** parent tasks waiting for child tasks to complete